hturnbull93/makers_notes/misc/POODR_review.md

 Delegate to the object you are calling, which calls the next dot etc.

-## Reduceing Costs with Duck Typing
+## Reducing Costs with Duck Typing

 > Duck types are public interfaces that are
 > not tied to any specific class.
 These across-class interfaces add enormous flexibility to